Lundanmu/IXD-WEEK2-yw/final/README.md

 ![stuck](https://github.com/Lundanmu/adv-prototyping/assets/141177081/7aa766bc-5177-4a8f-bed6-617bc7daac42)

 The round disk is sticked on the acrylic surface strongly.
-I need to insert the servo into the disk to make the gotcha box move.
+I need to insert the servo into the disk to make the gacha box move.

 ![servo stucking](https://github.com/Lundanmu/adv-prototyping/assets/141177081/29f4d564-31a8-4069-8cdf-6223b98a6937)